oracle-livelabs/developer/springai-vector/vectorsearch/vectorsearch.md

 The latter implements an interface provided by Spring AI that supports the ingestion of PDF files that is, the org.springframework.ai.reader.pdf.PagePdfDocumentReader interface.

-## Task 3: Configure the Spring AI application to use the Cohere Command-R model
+## Task 3: Configure the Spring AI application

 You must configure your Spring AI application to use the Cohere Command-R model.
 You must provide the model URL, the chat model name, and the embeddings model name.
+After that, you have to configure the JDBC connection details.

 1. Configure the Cohere AI model details.
 Navigate to `$MTDRWORKSHOP_LOCATION/backend/src/main/resources`, use a text editor (vi, vim, nano, etc) to open the application.properties file, then add the three entries below to configure the "Cohere Command-R model" parameters.
-Note that you have to provide the hostname [GPU_SERVER_IP] of your server where the model is located.

     ```
     <copy>